Aider-AI/aider/aider/website/docs/install/docker.md

 browser GUI and support for using Playwright to scrape web pages.
 The core image can still use these features, but they will need to be installed the first time you access them.
-Since containers are ephemeral, they extras will need to be reinstalled the next time you launch the aider core container.
+Since containers are ephemeral, the extras will need to be reinstalled the next time you launch the aider core container.

 ### Aider core